-Helping Verbs are the verbs that merely help principal verbs in the formation of various verb forms.
-Helping Verbs are important as structural verbs.
+Helping Verbs are verbs that only help main verbs to form different verb forms.
+They are important as structural verbs.

-In this post, you will find the top 23 helping verbs.
+In this post, we present you the top 23 helping verbs.

 23 Helping Verbs List

 |Primary Helping Verbs||Be Verb: is, am, are, was, were, been, being|

 |Modal Helping Verbs||can, could, shall, should, will, would, may, might, must, dare, need, used to, ought to|